 How You Are Affected by the Affordable Healthcare Act as a US Expat

 For the first time, United States Citizens are obligated to report information regarding health care coverage as well as their eligibility on their US income tax return.
 This is all because of the ACA (Affordable Care Act) which came into effect this year.
-The ACA is an initiative for health care that ensures every American Citizen has health insurance.
+The Affordable Care Act is an initiative for health care that ensures every American citizen has health insurance.
 Subsidies are offered to those who are unable to afford a plan.
 So how does the ACA work?

-One of the aspects of the ACA is that you and the members of your family must maintain a health insurance policy which contains coverage consistent with at least the minimum essential coverage established by the act.
+Do expats need Obamacare?
+Well, one of the aspects of the ACA is that you and the members of your family must maintain a health insurance policy that contains coverage consistent with at least the minimum essential coverage established by the act.
 Only those who qualify for an exemption may forego the qualified coverage.
 If you are not exempt and you don’t have health coverage, you will be facing penalties on your US expat tax return.

 The IRS has provided basic instructions for the manner in which your coverage status should be reported.
 The IRS states that the majority of taxpayers will do nothing more than check a box verifying that each family member had the required coverage for the year.
 It’s important to know if you have a qualifying plan or not.
 You may check to see if your health insurance plan qualifies at www.irs.gov/aca.

 A variety of taxpayers will either receive or qualify for advance distributions of the premium tax credit.
 These taxpayers may also see an increase in their tax refund.
 There may also be a decrease in the refund amount if the income which was reported as a qualification for the health care subsidy differed from that which was projected.